Nan Lian Garden Hong Kong

 Next to the restaurant, in the Nan Lian Garden Hong Kong, there is a Mill.

-Turning the corner, is the souvenir store.
+Turning the corner, it is the souvenir store.
 They have some gorgeous ceramic China which are very expensive.
 The prices are around US$100 - US$1,000 a piece.
 But the artwork definitely makes it worth every penny.
 They also have some reasonably priced souvenirs which costs around US$5 a piece.
 Be aware that some souvenirs are available in the stores out of the Nan Lian Garden Hong Kong as well.

 In my opinion, you may be better off to save the extra money if you plan on shopping around later.